Erin Maye Quade: 2018 gubernatorial campaign

 In June 2018, Minnesota gubernatorial candidate Erin Murphy chose Maye Quade as her running mate.
 Maye Quade received the DFL endorsement by acclamation at the Minnesota DFL convention on June 3, 2018, making her the first LGBTQ person to be endorsed on the ticket of a major Minnesota political party; at age 32, she was also one of the youngest.
 Maye Quade and Murphy lost the DFL primary to U.S. Representative Tim Walz and State Representative Peggy Flanagan in August 2018.

 Minnesota State Senate

 In October 2021, Maye Quade announced her candidacy for the Minnesota Senate seat currently held by Greg Clausen.

 On April 23, 2022, Maye Quade gave a campaign speech at the Minnesota Democratic–Farmer–Labor Party convention while experiencing uterine contractions before childbirth.
 She did not get the nomination at the convention, suspended her campaign, and delivered her daughter, Harriet, at 1 a.m. on April 24.
 In May, Maye Quade reentered the race.
 Her victory made her and Clare Oumou Verbeten the first openly LGBTQ women and first Black women elected to the Minnesota Senate.

+In 2026, Maye Quade introduced legislation to ban "nudification" websites.